NormalView: tree species classification from backpack and aerial lidar data using geometric projections: Materials and Methods

 After transforming the points to the global coordinates, segmented trees were matched with the reference data.
 We adopted the same strategy as in~\citet{HAKULA2023100039}, and utilised a Hausdorff distance based closest neighbour algorithm, as presented in~\citet{Yu2006}.
 Two points (trees), \(a \in A\) and \(b \in B\), in different sets (measurement data and reference data), \(A\) and \(B\), were considered a match if \(a\) is the closest point to \(b\) in \(A\), and \(b\) is the closest point to \(a\) in \(B\).
 In addition, the distance between the matched points was required to be less than \qty{3}{m} for them to be considered a match.
 The reference data for the MLS data is the same as for the ALS data.

 In total, we arrive at 1915 MLS segments and 6238 ALS segments.
 The species-wise distributions in the data can be seen in Table~\ref{tab:sp_distribution}.
 The difference between the data from the different acquisition methods is visualised in Figure~\ref{fig:MLSALStrees}, where the left tree (MLS) has a much higher point density, and especially the trunk and branch structure is clearer.
 The tree on the right (ALS) on the other hand has comparable, or even more refined, canopy structure, due to it being scanned from above, as opposed to the MLS scans.
 In the MLS data, there are some trees which were captured by multiple different measurements due to overlapping measurement paths.
 As distinct scans are inherently different, and hence contain useful unique data, we included all viable scans of such trees in the dataset.
-However, to avoid bias in the model testing, we ensured that all such trees belong to the training set and that the models were not tested on such trees.
+There are 178 trees which are present in two segments and 11 trees which are present in three segments.
+To avoid bias in the model testing, we ensured that all such trees belong to the training set and that the models were not tested on such trees.
+For each point cloud representing a tree, we evaluated approximate coordinates of the tree trunk.
+The coordinated were evaluated using a heuristic algorithm, which bins the points in \(x\)- and \(y\)-directions, and calculates a score for each bin based on point density, vertical point spread, vertical gaps, and height.
+The mean coordinates of the bin with the highest score are the approximate trunk coordinates.